-T-test /ANOVA.
-The t-test and/or Analysis of Variance or F-test was used to determine if significant difference exists in the critical thinking of the PE instructors based on student respondent's assessment when their profiles are taken as factors.
+3. T-test /ANOVA.
+The t-test and/or Analysis of Variance or F-test was used to determine if significant difference exists in the critical thinking of the PE instructors based on

 Decision Criteria.
 The analysis of the hypothesis was carried out using the 0.05 level of significance.
 The null hypotheses will be accepted if the computed significance value is greater than the set value at 0.05.